Managing intrusive thoughts

 What can I do in the future?

-Managing intrusive thoughts long-term is about understanding the strategies that work best for you and building on these strategies.
+Managing intrusive thoughts in the long term is about understanding the strategies that work best for you and building on these strategies.

 The same things don’t always work for everyone.
 It’s worth spending time trialling different techniques, keeping a record of how well they help, and returning to them when needed.